 If they are going through withdrawal while detoxing at an outpatient clinic, however, your support during this time is crucial, as they will be physically and mentally drained and in need of a healthy, comfortable, and safe home environment that is conducive to their recovery.

 One of the biggest ways in which you can support your family member during detox as they go through withdrawal is to make sure that the environment that they come home to after a day of treatment is stable, peaceful, and positive.

 Keep toxic people and anything potentially triggering away from your home.
 It could be a friend or even another family member that you know is a bad influence on them.

 It can be hard telling people to stay away, especially if they are also family, but your family member or loved one has more than enough to deal with during withdrawal without also having to deal with negative outside influences.

 The first few days of detox are generally the most intense, as well as when your family member will be most vulnerable to relapse.
-If it is possible for you to do so, taking a few days off from work to focus on spending time with your loved one and helping keep them comfortable can make a world of difference.
+If you can do so, taking a few days off from work to focus on spending time with your loved ones and helping keep them comfortable can make a world of difference.

 As your family member deals with the symptoms of withdrawal, even ones on the more mild end of the spectrum, they are most likely going to be too caught up in them to stay properly hydrated or get enough nutrition.
 Helping make sure they get enough fluids as well as making them light, easily digested meals gives them one less thing to have to worry about.